vancarney/apihero-module-browserify/README.md

-# apihero-module-stub
+# apihero-module-browserify
-bootstrap repo for manufacturing apihero modules
+Browserify Module for ApiHero